Logxgxg/Logxgxg/README.md

 ### Hi there 👋
+#### Repository of Jisoo Kim from Gachon University
+College of IT Convergence, Department of AI・Software Major in Artificial Intelligence (AI)

 <!--
 **Logxgxg/Logxgxg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.